-- 7. Gaming proceeds may only be used to pay for the allowable expenditures of students and a limited number of support personnel.
+7. Gaming proceeds may only be used to pay for the allowable expenditures of students and a limited number of support personnel.
 The number of support personnel is normally determined by the number of students.
 A group may use gaming proceeds to pay for the allowable travel expenditures of a maximum of one support person per five students, or portion thereof.
-For example, the travel expenditures of two support personnel could be covered by gaming proceeds if there are six to ten students; three support personnel if there are eleven to fifteen students, etc. A higher number of support personnel per students may be approved by the Commission if the higher number is endorsed in writing by the governing body of the educational institution or school. - 8.
-In regard to this policy, support personnel are defined as teachers, instructors, and other adult chaperones. - Eligible travel within Alberta does not require specific prior approval of the Commission by way of a submitted itinerary if approval is requested and granted at the time of application. - 10.
-For travel outside of Alberta, a Travel Itinerary form (Form 5443) must be submitted and approved by the Commission before any gaming profits are spent.
+For example, the travel expenditures of two support personnel could be covered by gaming proceeds if there are six to ten students; three support personnel if there are 11 to 15 students, etc. A higher number of support personnel per students may be approved by AGLC if the higher number is endorsed in writing by the governing body of the educational institution or school.

+- 8. In regard to this policy, support personnel are defined as teachers, instructors, and other adult chaperones. - Eligible travel within Alberta does not require specific prior approval of AGLC by way of a submitted itinerary if approval is requested and granted at the time of application. - 10.
+For travel outside of Alberta, a Travel Itinerary form (Form 5443) must be submitted and approved by AGLC before any gaming profits are spent.
 In addition, for travel outside of Canada the group must demonstrate a similar activity does not exist in Canada.

-- The Regulatory Division, Licensing Support Section, shall review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - The Licensing Support Section shall ensure the governing body of the educational institution or school has provided written approval of the requested trip with the "Travel Itinerary" form (Form 5443).
+- The Regulatory Division, Licensing Support Section, must review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies. - The Regulatory Division, Financial Review Section, must review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies.

-DATE ISSUED: August 21, 2003 AUTHORITY: Original signed by NORM PETERSON
+Original signed by DATE ISSUED: August 21, 2003 AUTHORITY: NORM PETERSON